Published On: May 07 2014 03:15:42 PM CDTUpdated On: Feb 19 2014 01:58:30 PM CST

 The group responsible for the abductions is Boko Haram, which means "western education is a sin."
 The group is an Islamic militant group in Nigeria.
 The goal of Boko Haram is to "destroy the secular Nigerian state" and replace it with an Islamic state.

 Abubakar Shekau, the leader of Boko Haram, is elusive, operating mostly in the shadows.
 He resurfaces every once in a while in videotaped messages to mock the effectiveness of the Nigerian military or send messages to the public.
 A video obtained by Agence France-Presse shows what the leader intends to do with the girls: "By Allah, I will sell them in the marketplace."

-After remaining silent for three weeks, Nigerian President Goodluck Jonathan pledged during a nationally broadcast speech on May 4 to find the girls.
+Nigerian President Goodluck Jonathan remained silent for three weeks after the kidnappings in April.
+But he eventually pledged during a nationally-broadcast speech to find the girls.
 "Wherever these girls are, we'll get them out," he said.

 On May 12, a video emerged purportedly showing some of the kidnapped girls in Muslim headdresses.
 Boko Haram's leader claimed they had converted to Islam, and offered to free them in exchange for prisoners.

 On Oct.
 16, 2014, the Nigerian government announced a ceasefire agreement that included the release of more than 200 of the kidnapped girls.
-But the announcement was met with plenty of skepticism -- especially when Boko Haram remained silent on the ceasefire deal and instead continued attacking towns.
+But it never went through.